Home » Small Business Insights » Does a Small Business Still Need a Website in 2026?

 You have to play the algorithm game.

 Oh, and the rules are a secret.
 Fun!
-Here’s a little tidbit I just learned: Facebook wants you to pay to get new followers for the optics of not looking like a fake business.
+Here’s a little tidbit: Facebook wants you to pay to get new followers for the optics of not looking like a fake business.
 But the followers you get will be of low quality.
 So they won’t interact with your content, and then Facebook will dock you using their algorithm for having non-engaging content.
 COOL, THANKS FOR WASTING MY MONEY!

 You can get kicked off platforms for arbitrary reasons.